Imranxdata/SQL_Financial_Domain/README.md

 # SQL_Financial_Domain

-For complete codes and resultsin a pdf format, check the file SQL_pdf_Financial domain
+For complete codes and results in a pdf format, check the file SQL_pdf_Financial domain